Richard Falkner (cricketer)

 Richard Edward Falkner (born 13 August 1982) is an English cricketer.
 Falkner is a right-handed batsman who plays occasionally as a wicketkeeper.
 He was born at Northampton, Northamptonshire.

 Falkner represented the Northamptonshire Cricket Board in List A cricket.
 His debut List A match came against Wiltshire in the 1999 NatWest Trophy.
 From 1999 to 2001, he represented the Board in 5 List A matches, the last of which came against the Leicestershire Cricket Board in the 1st round of the 2002 Cheltenham & Gloucester Trophy which was played in 2001.
 In his 4 List A matches, he scored 122 runs at a batting average of 40.66, with a high score of 46.
 Behind the stumps he took a single catch and made 2 stumpings.

-He currently plays club cricket for Horton House Cricket Club.
+He currently plays for old northamptonians.